 West Indies didn't win the first 23 Tests he played, but the contribution of allrounder Dwayne Bravo, who was born today, has been greater than that stat reveals.
-Bustling with energy, he has provided that rare bright spark in a largely unsuccessful team.
 A key contributor with bat, ball and in the field, Bravo finally tasted Test success when West Indies upset South Africa in the Boxing Day Test of 2007.
 He led the team in the final game of that series, which an injury-depleted West Indies lost.
-It was Bravo's slower deliveries that brought India's successful ODI streak, under Rahul Dravid and Greg Chappell, to a grinding halt in 2006.
+It was Bravo's slower deliveries that brought India's successful ODI streak under Rahul Dravid and Greg Chappell to a grinding halt in 2006.
 In 2010, after having turned down a place in the West Indies A squad to tour England in favour of playing T20 for Somerset, Bravo rejected an US$80,000 West Indies board contract to be able to play as a freelancer - notably for Chennai Super Kings in the IPL.
 He was a key member of the 2012 World T20-winning side, was appointed the one-day captain in 2013, and chose to sign a central contract a year later, but fell out of favour after playing a role in the team's withdrawal from their 2014 tour of India over a payment dispute.
 He has plied his trade in T20 leagues since.

 The best of the only trio of brothers to have played Test cricket for South Africa was born today.
 Louis Tancred was a scrapper of an opener, very much in the Tavaré mould, happy to grind down attacks so that the middle order could cash in.
 He made 97 on debut, against Australia in Johannesburg in 1902-03, but that remained his highest score in 14 Tests.
 He bagged a pair at Headingley in his first Test in England, in 1907, and played his last Test in 1913-14.
 His brothers Augustus and Vincent played three Tests between them.
 Louis died in Johannesburg in 1934.